What Is PACER? A Beginner’s Guide to Federal Court Records

 Step 1 — Create a Free PACER Account

 Go to pacer.gov and register for a free account.
 Registration requires a name, address, email, and payment method for potential fees.
-Account creation is free and takes a few minutes.
+Account creation is free.
+The payment method is required because PACER charges per page for document retrieval — most casual users never reach the quarterly fee threshold.

 Step 2 — Start With the PACER Case Locator

-The PACER Case Locator (pcl.uscourts.gov) is the most important tool for most searches — it searches across all federal courts simultaneously rather than requiring you to select a specific court first.
+The PACER Case Locator (pcl.uscourts.gov) searches across all federal courts simultaneously rather than requiring selection of a specific court first.
+This is the correct starting point for name-based searches.

 Step 3 — Search Bankruptcy Courts Separately

-Bankruptcy cases are in the federal system but worth running as a dedicated search.
-In the Case Locator, set the court type filter to “Bankruptcy” and run the name again.
-Bankruptcy cases from years ago — even fully discharged cases — remain searchable through PACER and can contain valuable financial history.
+In the Case Locator, set the court type filter to “Bankruptcy” and run the name again as a dedicated search.
+Bankruptcy cases from years or decades ago remain searchable through PACER and can contain financial history not available from any other source.

 Step 4 — Access the Case Docket